groupby/elements-view/README.md

 yarn dev
 ```
 ##Documentation
-The following command will generate documentation for each module in packages/sfx using typeDoc.
-This will update the index file in the docs folder.
+The following command will generate documentation in the `docs` directory for each module in the `packages` directory using [TypeDoc](https://typedoc.org/).
 ```sh
 yarn docs
 ```